GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *Elon Musk*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts